Short Sunderland in New Zealand service: Sunderland MR5

 In 1951, the New Zealand government purchased 16 Short Sunderland MR5 flying boats as part of its first major postwar purchase of aircraft for the RNZAF.
 British-sourced aircraft, rather than American, was preferred as New Zealand's defence policy was tied into that of the United Kingdom and compatibility with the RAF was easier to achieve if both air forces operated the same types of aircraft.
 As part of its defence commitments under the Anglo-New Zealand-Australia-Malaya (ANZAM) defence plan, New Zealand was responsible for surveillance of the South Pacific.
-The Sunderlands were seen as suitable for this task, not only for their cost effectiveness and easily accessing remote Pacific islands lacking suitable airfields, but also for the work involved: reconnaissance, escorts and anti-submarine operations.
+The Sunderlands were seen as suitable for this task, not only for their cost effectiveness and ability to easily access remote Pacific islands lacking suitable airfields, but also for the work involved: reconnaissance, escort and anti-submarine operations.

 The Sunderland MR5s were of similar dimensions to the Mk III, but had superior engines and were fitted with feathering propellers.
 Upgraded radar, radio and navigation equipment was fitted but its defensive armament was reduced, with the mid-upper turret being removed.
 In addition to the pilot and co-pilot, each Sunderland carried two navigators, three signallers, and two flight engineers, for a total of nine crew.
-The upper surfaces of each aircraft was painted in a medium sea gray upper while their flanks and undersides was a gloss white.
+The upper surfaces of each aircraft were painted medium-sea-gray while their flanks and undersides were a gloss white.
 They carried RAF markings, but the red centre of the roundels were soon painted out and replaced with a white fern.
 They were assigned sequential serial numbers, beginning with NZ4105.
 In contrast to the earlier Sunderlands that served with the RNZAF, the aircraft were not given names.

-The aircraft was sourced from the RAF's reserve stocks and were to cost £7,000 each, with refurbishment expenses of £30,000.
-This was considered to be quite economic, particularly given the comparable American equivalent, the Martin PBM Mariner, cost $1,000,000 per aircraft.
+The aircraft were sourced from the RAF's reserve stocks and cost £7,000 each, with refurbishment expenses of £30,000.
+This was considered quite economic, particularly given that the comparable American equivalent, the Martin PBM Mariner, cost $1,000,000 per aircraft.
 Beginning in late 1952, the necessary refurbishment of the Sunderlands was carried out in Northern Ireland, at the Short Bros facilities in Belfast.
-It soon began to be apparent that costs would exceed what was budgeted and some thought was given to reducing the order to 12 examples; however, the Chief of Air Staff RNZAF, Air Vice Marshal D. V. Carnagie, maintained that the original number of 16 aircraft was necessary and consequently, additional funding was sourced.
+It soon began to be apparent that costs would exceed what was budgeted and some thought was given to reducing the order to 12 examples; however, the Chief of Air Staff RNZAF, Air Vice-Marshal D. V. Carnagie, maintained that the original number of 16 aircraft was necessary, and consequently additional funding was sourced.